Gagauzia: Independent Moldova

-The central electoral commission of Gagauzia did not register Croitor as a candidate for the post of the Governor in the subsequent elections, and Gheorghe Tabunșcic was elected in what was described as unfair elections.
-Mihail Formuzal served as the Governor of Gagauzia from 2006 until 2015.
+The central electoral commission of Gagauzia did not register Croitor as a candidate for the post of the governor in the subsequent elections, and Tabunșcic was elected in what was described as unfair elections.
+Mihail Formuzal served as the governor of Gagauzia from 2006 until 2015.
 That year Irina Vlah was elected to the position, with 51% of the vote.

-On 2 February 2014, Gagauzia held a referendum.
-An overwhelming majority of voters opted for closer ties with Russia over EU integration.
-They also said they preferred the independence of Gagauzia if Moldova chooses to enter the EU.
+On 2 February 2014, Gagauzia held a referendum with an overwhelming majority of voters opting for closer ties with Russia over EU integration.
+They also said they preferred Gagauz independence if Moldova were to choose to enter the EU.

-On 23 March 2015, Irina Vlah was elected as the new governor after a strongly pro-Russian campaign, dominated by the quest for closer ties with the Russian Federation.
+On 23 March 2015, Irina Vlah of the Party of Socialists was elected as the new governor after a strongly pro-Russian campaign, dominated by the quest for closer ties with the Russian Federation.
+On 19 July 2023, Vlah was succeeded by Evghenia Guțul of the Șor Party, a Eurosceptic and Russophilic party that was declared unconstitutional and banned by the Constitutional Court of Moldova exactly 1 month earlier after an investigation was launched in May 2023 into suspected voter bribery during the 2023 Gagauz gubernatorial election.
+Guțul sits as an independent as a result of the Moldovan ban of Șor.

+In the 2024 Moldovan referendum on including the goal of European Union membership in the constitution, Gagauzia voted 94.84% against the wording "Do you support the amendment of the Constitution with a view to the accession of the Republic of Moldova to the European Union?", the highest opposition of any administrative division of Moldova.
+Neighbouring Taraclia District had the second-highest opposition, at 92.04%, whereas the country as a whole voted narrowly in favour (50.39%), despite allegations of Russian interference from president Maia Sandu and from the European Union, including Commission President Ursula von der Leyen and evidence of vote buying reported by BBC News.

 Geography

-Gagauzia is divided into three districts.
-It is also split into four enclaves.
+Gagauzia comprises four enclaves, and is divided into three districts.
 The main, central enclave includes the cities Comrat and Ceadîr-Lunga and is divided into two districts with those cities serving as administrative centers.
 The second largest enclave is located around the city of Vulcănești, while two smaller enclaves are the villages of Copceac and Carbalia.
 The village of Carbalia falls under administration of Vulcănești, while Copceac is part of the Ceadîr-Lunga district.